konyogony/Doxium/README.md

 -   [ ] Themes?
 -   [ ] Mobile support
 -   [x] Home page toggleable
+-   [ ] Make it accept arguments fr
+-   [ ] Accent color, background color, shadcn color - differ them
 -   [ ] API
+-   [ ] Fix '(node:208623) [DEP0040] DeprecationWarning: The `punycode` module is deprecated.
+Please use a userland alternative instead.
+(Use `node --trace-deprecation ...` to show where the warning was created)'

 ## Deployment